StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Double
 - Unit: -
 - Is mutable: Yes
-- Description: In a shared-data cluster with file data cache enabled, if the percentage of available disk space is lower than this value, cache eviction will be triggered.
+- Description: The high water at which cache eviction is triggered.
+In a shared-data cluster with file data cache enabled, if the percentage of available disk space is lower than this value, cache eviction will be triggered.
 - Introduced in: v3.0

 ##### starlet_cache_evict_high_water